forrestbao/autoscholar/README.md

 # autoscholar
-A computer program that automatically ``reads'' scientific papers for you.
+A computer program that automatically ''reads'' scientific papers for you.
+By ''reading,'' we mean two tasks:

-The project has several steps:
-1. Detect sentences that contain the type of information that the reader cares about.
+1. Detect sentences of a reader's interest -- based on sentences previously highlighted by the reader.
 2. Extract facts (such as a numerical ouput of a system under a set of numerical inputs) from such sentences.

 We pick one scientific domain to start: microbial cell factory (e.g., fermenation of starch into ethanol using yeast) in the area of synthetic biology.
 We hope to automatically identify sentences about experimental conditions (inputs) and yields (outputs), then extract the numerical facts from them, and finally build a simulator that can predict the cell behavior.